bhagya88/Eat-D-Burger/README.md

 # Eat-D-Burger

-A full stack restaurant like application.
+### Overview
+A full stack fun restaurant like application where user orders burger of his choice which gets added to a list.
+He then has option to eat them.
+When he eats it gets displayed in a devoured list.

 ### Demo
 [Check to see the demo](https://guarded-reef-93870.herokuapp.com/)